wysiwyng/wthud/README.md

 ## Usage Disclaimer
 This tool is neither sponsored, endorsed or otherwise approved by Gaijin Entertainment.
 It merely presents readily available data in a comfortable manner.
 Use at your own risk, at the time of writing similar tools were more or less "tolerated" when asked about on Gaijin's forums.
 No liability will be held by the authors should this and similar tools be the reason for the ban or termination of your War Thunder account.

+This tool was only properly tested with a handful of planes from the German tech tree.
+Other planes might be broken in this tool, please report your issue in the GitHub issues tab.

 ## Contributions
 Pull Requests and issues are welcome, expect a slow response as this project is developed in the free time of volunteers.